 That may mean more flexibility, and freelancers may be earning more money per hour.

 However, working while watching young children could mean fewer hours available to complete that work.
 Depending on the number of children and other responsibilities, the parent may not be able to earn a steady income.

 Determining Which School Is Best for Your Child

 Once you’ve assessed the true costs of the educational options available to you, it’s time to make a decision.
 While the financial angle is a necessary component to consider, there are a number of other criteria to keep in mind.

-During this time, it may help to look at your child’s education as an investment in their future, rather than just in terms of explicit dollars and cents.
+It helps to look at your child’s education as an investment in their future.

-Similarly, it may be worth it to examine each school’s sense of community or atmosphere, along with your child, to determine if it’s a good fit.
+Similarly, it may be worth it for you and your child to examine each school’s atmosphere to determine if it’s a good fit.

-“When you first walk into a school, what is that experience like for you?” says Kristen Scala, founder and president of Aspen Academy, a pre-k through 8th-grade leadership and entrepreneurial development program.
+“When you first walk into a school, what is that experience like for you?” asks Kristen Scala, founder and president of Aspen Academy, a pre-K through eighth-grade leadership and entrepreneurial development program.
 “Is it welcoming?
 Does it feel safe?
 Do you want to be there?”

 “This is an excellent way to see if the school’s values are alive, and demonstrated by the environment,” Scala adds.

 Assess the needs of your child in terms of their own education.
 For example, children who desire a highly intensive and specialized education may find the individualized nature of a homeschool far more satisfying than that of a public or private school.